Altz133/cinema/README.md

 # Project Cinema

-Project cinema is a simple exercise intedent to increase my skills in java web developmnet.
+Project cinema is a simple exercise intedened to increase my skills in Java web development.
 The main idea is to create a functional web application to manage cinema workflow.
 With support of Spring Boot framework app responsible for makign basic CRUD operations.
 Project is under active development.
 ### The main features to implement:
 * Adding/removing/editing user
 * Adding/removing/editing cinema repertoire